Wes Welker

-Early years
+Early life

 Welker started his football career at Heritage Hall High School in Oklahoma City.
 In his junior year, he helped lead the Chargers to the 2A State Football championship over Tishomingo High School.
 In that game, Welker had three touchdowns, over 200 all-purpose yards, a 47-yard field goal, and an interception.
 In his high school career, he rushed for 3,235 yards and 53 rushing touchdowns to go along with recording 174 receptions for 2,551 receiving yards and 27 receiving touchdowns.
 On defense, he recorded 22 interceptions, three pick-sixes, 581 tackles, and nine fumble recoveries.
 He handled some kicking duties and recorded 165 extra points made and 35 field goals converted.
 As a punt returner, he scored seven touchdowns.
-Also, in 1999, he was named The Daily Oklahoman All-State Player of the Year, as well as Oklahoma State Player of the Year by USA Today.
+Also, in 1999, he was named The Daily Oklahoman All-State Player of the Year, Oklahoma Gatorade Player of the year, as well as Oklahoma State Player of the Year by USA Today.

 Welker played in the 2000 Oil Bowl, scoring a 40-yard field goal for the Oklahoma team in the 11–9 loss.
 Out of high school, Welker was not heavily recruited, as he was considered to be too small to play at the college level.
 However, after a recruit at Texas Tech backed out of his scholarship, it was offered to Welker.
 Said Welker of the experience:

-"I was thinking I'd get a scholarship somewhere.
-When it didn't happen when it was supposed to, on signing day, I was pretty hurt by it. … In the end, I don't think I could've picked a better school than Texas Tech."